-As discussed in Note 1, the financial statements of the West Virginia Department of Transportation, Division of Highways are intended to present the financial position and the changes in financial position of only that portion of the governmental activities and each major fund of the West Virginia Department of Transportation and of the State of West Virginia, that is attributable to the transactions of the Division of Highways.
-As a result, the financial statements do not purport to, and do not, present fairly, the financial position of the West Virginia Department of Transportation or the State of West Virginia as of June 30, 2007 and the changes in their financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the West Virginia Department of Transportation are intended to present the financial position and the changes in financial position of only that portion of the governmental activities, the discretely presented component units, each major fund, and the aggregate remaining fund information of the West Virginia Department of Transportation of the State of West Virginia that is attributable to the transactions of the West Virginia Department of Transportation.
+They do not purport to, and do not, present fairly, the financial position of the State of West Virginia as of June 30, 2007 and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the West Virginia Department of Transportation, Division of Highways, as of June 30, 2007, and the respective changes in financial position thereof and the respective budgetary comparison for the State Road (General) Fund for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the report of other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the discretely presented component units, each major fund, and the aggregate remaining fund information of the West Virginia Department of Transportation, as of June 30, 2007, and the respective changes in financial position thereof and the respective budgetary comparison for the State Road Fund for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued a report dated November 16, 2007 on our consideration of the West Virginia Department of Transportation, Division of Highways' internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated December 6, 2007 on our consideration of the West Virginia Department of Transportation's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.

-The management's discussion and analysis on pages 3 through 10 is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
+The management's discussion and analysis on pages 3 through 12 is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.